Nisarg189/AOBD17_1401070/submission5/README.md

+# AOBD Final Exam

 1) MODULE1.m
-Suggests skills based on the currect user profile
+suggests skills based on the currect user profile

 2) MODULE2.m
-Suggests skills based on the career goal of user
+suggests skills based on the career goal of user